bkuhn/talks/SCALE-2014/npo-acct.markdown

 + That means a lot to me as a non-profit career administrator &amp; policy wonk.

-+ Also, thanks to SCALE for covering my travel expenses this year.

 # Governance / Licensing First

 + I always hate sitting through talks waiting to hear what the license is.